Close the left navigation

 October 16, 2023

-Researchers from the NIEHS-funded Environmental Health Science (EHS) Core Center at the University of Washington are collaborating with community partners to measure air pollution, study its health impacts, and test possible solutions to improve air quality.
+Researchers from the NIEHS-funded Environmental Health Sciences (EHS) Core Center at the University of Washington are collaborating with community partners to measure air pollution, study its health impacts, and test possible solutions to improve air quality.
 Their research runs the gamut, examining the health effects of air pollution in children and older adults as well as rural and urban populations.

 • Science Highlights